Updated: January 30, 2026

 Gas Water Heater Installation Cost by Size

-With both types of water heaters, you can expect to pay more in material costs for larger storage or production capacities.
 You can use the estimates below for tank-style water heaters to get an idea of where your total will fall.
 For tankless water heaters, you should always have a professional size your system based on your peak and average hot water demands.

 Capacity (Gallons) | Suitable For | Cost |